aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/copying-rows-and-columns-in-php/_index.md

     $worksheet = $workbook->getWorksheets()->get(0);

-    # Copy the second row with data, formattings, images and drawing objects
+    # Copy the second row with data, formatting, images and drawing objects

-    # to the 12th row in the $worksheet->
+    # to the 12th row in the worksheet

     $worksheet->getCells()->copyRow($worksheet->getCells(),1,11);